Spoken Past

 How Medieval Monks Erased (and Preserved) the Ancient World

-How Eratosthenes Measured the Earth with a Stick and Changed Science Forever
+How Eratosthenes Measured the Earth With a Stick

-How Eratosthenes Measured the Earth with a Stick and Changed Science Forever
+How Eratosthenes Measured the Earth With a Stick

 In 240 BC, Eratosthenes used shadows, geometry, and a 5,000-stadia walk to calculate Earth’s circumference, and came within 2% of…